 These two educational approaches began with a similar goal: to design a curriculum that was developmentally appropriate to the child and that addressed the child’s need to learn in a tactile as well as an intellectual way.
 The philosophies are otherwise very different.
 For more information, please see this great website that highlights the differences here.

-Children in Waldorf kindergartens are not taught directly to read of write.
+Children in Waldorf Early Childhood Programs are not taught directly to read or write.
 However, the activities they engage in develop capacities that prepare them for learning to write and read.
 These include the ability to coordinate eye and hand, to track with the eyes, to discriminate forms, to understand a sequence of events such as in a story, and to integrate visual and auditory experience.

 Our goal is to foster passionate readers who continue reading for pleasure throughout their lifetimes.
 To that end, we introduce reading in a developmentally appropriate way, when students are more comfortable with the written word and fully ready to engage with them.